wequick/Pbind/README.md

 	 {            | Size\|Point\|EdgeInsets  | {1080,44} \| {0,2,0,2}
 	 {F:          | Font               	     | {F:MicrosoftYaHei,bold,14}<br>{F:itailc,14}<br>{F:14}

 	 For matching the screen size, the pixel value of `Rect`, `Size` and `Font` will be automatically scale by your sketch width.
-The default sketch width is 1080, you can specify it by `[Prism setSketchWidth:]`.
+The default sketch width is 1080, you can specify it by `[Pbind setSketchWidth:]`.

 	 After you do this, you can directly use the pixel value marked in the sketch by your UI designer.